kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 where `...` is a Spack spec identifying the exact Kokkos configuration.
 This then creates a `spack-build` directory where you can run `make`.

-If doing development on a downstream project, you can do almost exactly the same thing.
+If doing development on a downstream project, you can do almost the same thing.
 ````bash
 > spack diy -u cmake ${myproject}@${myversion} ... ^kokkos...
 ````
 where the `...` are the specs for your project and the desired Kokkos configuration.
 Again, a `spack-build` directory will be created where you can run `make`.

-Spack has a few idiosyncracies that make building outside of Spack annoying related to Spack forcing use of a compiler wrapper.
+Spack has a few idiosyncrasies that make building outside of Spack annoying related to Spack forcing the use of a compiler wrapper.
 This can be worked around by having a `-DSpack_WORKAROUND=On` given your CMake.
 Then add the block of code to your CMakeLists.txt:

 ````cmake
 if (Spack_WORKAROUND)